All You Need to Know About Lord Ganesh Statues

 lord-ganesha-statues-all-you-need-to-know-dos-and-donts

 Choosing the right statue can be much harder than you might think.
 Firstly, you have to think about all of the information that was just presented to you.
 What posture do you want your Ganesh statue to be in?
-If you’re using it for worshipping purposes, then you must choose either sitting or standing.
-But, if you’re buying one as decoration, then you can choose any.
+If you’re using it for worship purposes, then you must choose either sitting or standing.
+But if you’re buying one as decoration, then you can choose any.

 Statues with trunks on the right-hand side are meant to symbolize rituals that must be completed daily.
 That’s why you find them in temples where the rituals can be carried out properly.

-Apart from these, you will also find trunks that face forwards.
+Apart from these, you will also find trunks that face forward.
 Some consider this to have the highest significance of the three.
-A statue with a forward facing trunk shows that Ganesh has reached the peak of his powers.
-It’s a symbolic feature to show enlightenment.
+A statue with a forward-facing trunk shows that Ganesh has reached the peak of his powers.
+It’s a symbol of enlightenment.
 You will often see these statues with the trunk up in the air as well.
-These make the perfect gift, and can be put in your home or office space.
+These statues make the perfect gift and can be put in your home or office space.

 Where Should You Put Ganesh Statues In The Home?